 When a child is born in Sri Lanka to parents who are both Filipino citizens or to one (1) parent who is a Filipino citizen, i.e. one who has not been naturalized as a citizen of a foreign country, the child’s birth must be immediately reported to the Philippine Honorary Consulate.

 Ideally, the birth must be reported within twelve (12) months after its occurrence.
 When the parents neglect to report the birth within twelve (12) months, the birth may, still be recorded upon the determination of the consular officer of satisfactory evidence on the authenticity of the report and the given explanation surrounding the delay in reporting the birth.

 Four (4) original duly accomplished Report of Birth Form should be executed by at least one of the parents or the attending physician or nurse.
 When the birth is reported in person, the Report of Birth will be sworn to before a consular officer.

-If the original Birth Certificate is in other languages, an English translations should be submitted duly authenticated by the Ministry of Foreign Affairs of the respective country of the Birth place.
+If the original Birth Certificate is in other languages, an English translations should be submitted duly authenticated by the Ministry of Foreign Affairs in Sri Lanka of the Birth place.

 Child’s Hospital record including time of birth and name of the physician.

 Parents’ Marriage Certificate English Translations, there passport copies, Birth Certificates.